 Having diarrhea can also make you not want to eat.
 When you do not eat because you do not want to have diarrhea, you are at risk for malnutrition.

 Even though it may be embarrassing to talk about, it is important to tell your health care provider if you have diarrhea for more than a few days so that he or she can find the cause and suggest appropriate treatments.
-Be prepared to answer questions about what you have eaten or drunk in the last several days, any place you have traveled, and any prescription medications, street drugs, supplements, or vitamins you have taken recently.
-Because some organisms that cause diarrhea may be sexually transmitted, your health care provider may ask you questions about your sex life.
+Be prepared to answer questions about what foods or drink you have taken in the last several days, any place you have traveled, and any prescription medications, street drugs, supplements, or vitamins you have taken recently.
+Because some germs that cause diarrhea may be sexually transmitted, your health care provider may ask you questions about your sex life.
 She or he may test your stool for infection, and may also test your blood to find the cause of your diarrhea.

 If HIV drugs are causing your diarrhea, it may clear up after you have been on those drugs for a couple of weeks and your body has adjusted to the medicine.
-Talk to your health care provider before you make any changes to your treatment regimen.
+It is important to talk to your health care provider before you make any changes to your HIV treatment regimen.
 If you are starting a new drug, ask your provider if diarrhea is a possible side effect.
 If so, ask what anti-diarrheal treatments to get ahead of time, so that you will have them in case you need them.

 Also talk to your health care provider about seeing a nutritionist or dietitian.
 A nutritionist or registered dietitian can help you choose foods that will make diarrhea less likely to occur, or more manageable if it does occur.
 She or he can also help you get enough nutrients and energy from your food.
-For more information, see our info sheet on Nutrition and HIV.
+For more information, see The Well Project's article on Nutrition and HIV.

 There are many approaches to treating or managing diarrhea:

 In December of 2012, the US Food and Drug Administration (FDA) approved a new drug for treating non-infectious diarrhea in people living with HIV and taking HIV drugs.
-This new prescription drug is called Fulyzaq (crofelemer), which was shown to reduce the number of watery bowel movements among HIV+ participants in a clinical trial.
+This new prescription drug is called Fulyzaq (crofelemer), which was shown to reduce the number of watery bowel movements among people living with HIV in a clinical trial.
 The most common side effects from taking Fulyzaq were upper respiratory infections, cough, and gas.

 In some cases a nutritional supplement may help reduce diarrhea.
 Be sure to talk to your HIV provider before adding supplements to your diet.
 Some of these supplements include: